mrslwiseman/credit_check/readme.md

 ## Error handling

 Raises an error if user enters invalid input.
+Will do its best to clean up the input in case of non-digit typo however.
 ```
 credit_check = CreditCheck.new("")
 => Please enter a number.
 (InvalidInputError)